The invisible dice mystery – a magic trick underpinned by computing and maths

 Bringing people closer when they’re far away

-This article was written a few years ago, before the Covid pandemic led to many more of us keeping in touch from a distance…
+This article was written before the Covid pandemic led to many more of us keeping in touch from a distance…

 Living far away from the person you love is tough.
 You spend every day missing their presence.
 The Internet can help, and many couples in long-distance relationships use video chat to see more of each other.
 It’s not the same as being right there with someone else, but couples find ways to get as much connection as they can out of their video chats.
 Some researchers in Canada, at the University of Calgary and Simon Fraser University, interviewed couples in long-distance relationships to find out how they use video chat to stay connected.